iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 data, and you stay in **control** by setting **access rules** that only you can modify about who can access it and when.

-## 🔍 Building your first privacy-preserving dApp
+## 🔍 Building your first Privacy-preserving dApp

-Let's meet Bob and Alice to understand how iExec enables privacy-preserving
+Let's meet Bob and Alice to understand how iExec enables Privacy-preserving
 applications:

 ### 1. Meet Bob: the dApp developer 👨‍💻